DonsetPG/DonsetPG.github.io/blog/_posts/2020-05-10-LiverpoolData.md

 </center>
 <br/>

 At first sight, these graphs just seem to show that attacking players are faster than defending players which is not surprising.
-However, the important point we would like to highlight is the time taken by defenders to reach the attacker’s initial speed.
+However, the important point we would like to highlight is **the time taken by defenders to reach the attacker’s initial speed**.
 Defenders from Bayern and Everton seem to take a lot more time to react whereas the ones from Newcastle were very reactive (but victim of a huge space between their two center-backs).

 The three goals are available here as the support of this analysis.